pragmaticbot/Web-Developer-Bootcamp/README.md

 * **Day 24**
   * Started learning server side framework.
 I started with Express since it's the most heavily used framework of nodejs.
 Finished an exercise about npm and make a dummy product list with prices using a package named Faker.
 * **Day 25**
   * Created my first express app and learn the basics of routing and path variables.
 I learned also how to use the request and response parameters and used it as variables inside each routes.
+Today also I spend few hours studying how api works on node.